 Adrenal Gland Tumor Treatment Chennai

-Adrenal is a gland situated above the kidney and its secrete various hormones which maintain the salt, sweet, sex milieu of the body.
-In Primary Aldosteronism , it secretes high amount of hormone Aldosterone which in turn lead to salt and water accumulation.
+The Adrenal is a gland situated above the kidney, and it secretes various hormones which maintain the salt, sweet, sex milieu of the body.
+Primary Aldosteronism secretes a high amount of hormone Aldosterone, leading to salt and water accumulation.
 It retains sodium inside the body and excretes potassium.
-Due to the salt and water retention, patient has hypertension and due to potassium depletion patient may have repeated attacks of muscle weakness or paralysis, It is one of the causes of surgical correction of the hypertension.
+Due to the salt and water retention, the patient has hypertension and due to potassium depletion the patient may have repeated attacks of muscle weakness or paralysis.
+It is one of the causes of surgical correction of hypertension.

-Several medications are required to control the hypertension.
+- Several medications are required to control hypertension.

-Common conditions causing the overproduction of aldosterone include:
+- Adrenal glands: Common conditions causing the overproduction of Aldosterone include:

-A rare type of primary aldosteronism called glucocorticoid-remediable aldosteronism (GRA) that runs in families and causes high blood pressure in children and young adults
+- A rare type of primary aldosteronism called glucocorticoid-remediable aldosteronism (GRA) runs in families and causes high blood pressure in children and young adults.

 Problems related to high blood pressure

-Raised blood pressure due to primary aldosteronism have a higher risk of cardiovascular complications than due to essential hypertension.
-The increased risk is due to the high aldosterone levels, which can cause heart and blood vessel damage independently other than because of the complications related to high blood pressure.
+Raised blood pressure due to primary aldosteronism has a higher risk of cardiovascular complications than essential hypertension.
+The increased risk is due to the high aldosterone levels, which can cause heart and blood vessel damage independently other than the complications related to high blood pressure.

 Problems related to low potassium levels

-Not all patient with primary aldosteronism have low potassium.
-When the potassium is very low it can lead to
+Not all patients with primary aldosteronism have low potassium.
+When the potassium is deficient, it can lead to

 Preparing for your appointment